World Heritage Photos

 German part of the Wadden Sea - Wadden Sea: The Westerheversand Lighthouse is one of the famous lighthouses in the north of Germany.
 The lighthouse is made of cast iron and is...

 Wadden Sea: The Westerheversand Lighthouse is one of the famous lighthouses in the north of Germany.
 The lighthouse is made of cast iron and is about 40 metres tall.
-The Westerheversand Lighthouse is situated in the salt marshes of the Schleswig-Holstein Wadden Sea National Park, the largest national park of Germany.
+The Westerheversand Lighthouse is surrounded by the salt marshes of the Schleswig-Holstein Wadden Sea National Park, the largest national park of Germany.
 In 2009, the Dutch and German parts of the Wadden Sea were declared a UNESCO World Heritage.

 1. German part of the Wadden Sea - Wadden Sea: The Westerheversand Lighthouse is one of the famous lighthouses in the north of Germany.
 The lighthouse is made of cast iron and is...

 Wadden Sea: The Westerheversand Lighthouse is one of the famous lighthouses in the north of Germany.
 The lighthouse is made of cast iron and is about 40 metres tall.
-The Westerheversand Lighthouse is situated in the salt marshes of the Schleswig-Holstein Wadden Sea National Park, the largest national park of Germany.
+The Westerheversand Lighthouse is surrounded by the salt marshes of the Schleswig-Holstein Wadden Sea National Park, the largest national park of Germany.
 In 2009, the Dutch and German parts of the Wadden Sea were declared a UNESCO World Heritage.

-3. German part of the Wadden Sea - Wadden Sea: About 2300 species of flora and fauna can be found in the vast salt marshes of the Wadden Sea, the sea provides a special and...
+3. German part of the Wadden Sea - Wadden Sea: About 2,300 species of flora and fauna can be found in the vast salt marshes of the Wadden Sea.
+The sea provides a special and...

-6. German part of the Wadden Sea - Wadden Sea: The salt marshes are situated between the land and the sea, low salt marshes are covered with water at high tide and exposed at low...
+6. German part of the Wadden Sea - Wadden Sea: The sea purslane is a salt tolerant plant.
+The salt marshes are situated between the land and the sea.
+Low salt marshes are covered...

-8. German part of the Wadden Sea - Wadden Sea: The Westerheversand Lighthouse is a major landmark on the Eiderstedt peninsula in Germany.
+7. German part of the Wadden Sea - Wadden Sea: The Westerheversand Lighthouse is a major landmark on the Eiderstedt peninsula in Germany.
 The Westerheversand Lighthouse is...

 Wadden Sea: The Westerheversand Lighthouse is a major landmark on the Eiderstedt peninsula in Germany.
 The Westerheversand Lighthouse is surrounded by the sandflats and salt marshes of the Wadden Sea.
 Thousands of migrating birds pass the lighthouse each year.
-In spring and autumn, brant and barnacle geese gather on the salt marshes in Schleswig-Holstein for grazing until their journey between the breeding grounds and wintering areas.
+In spring and autumn, brant and barnacle geese gather on the salt marshes in Schleswig-Holstein for grazing during their journey between the breeding grounds and wintering areas.